lprichar/DeltekReminder/README.md

 Features:
 -------------

-* Configurable time to remind you
-* Won't bother you if you're already entered your time
-* One click to open your currently active timesheet (no logging in, etc)
+* One click to open active timesheet (no logging in)
+* Configurable reminder time
+* Close reminder to sleep 15 minutes
+* No reminder if you're already entered time

 Installation
 -------------